dirkjanvw/MoGAAAP/README.md

 ## Setup
 To install MoGAAAP, you'll need a Linux machine with `conda` installed.
-For now, MoGAAAP can only installed by hand but we are working on a more user-friendly installation through bioconda.

 ### Conda
 If not installed already, `conda` can be installed by following these instructions: